Param-Harrison/kidzode/public/courses/pixel-heroes/password_numbers.md

 print(f"Length: {len(password)} characters")
 ```

-## Remember
-- `numbers = "0123456789"` has all digits
-- Use TWO loops - one for letters, one for numbers
-- `len(password)` tells how long it is
+**The trick:** `numbers = "0123456789"` has all the digits.
+Use TWO loops - one for letters, one for numbers. `len(password)` tells you how long it is.
+Numbers go at the end - that's normal!

-## Try This
-Change to 8 letters and 4 numbers!
+Try changing to 8 letters and 4 numbers - make it even stronger!

-## If Stuck
-- Make sure you have the second `for` loop
-- Numbers go at the end, that's normal!

-You did it! ⭐